ksweat48/Verifiedandreviewed/README.md

 ### Other Environment Variables

-If you're using other services like WordPress, OpenAI, or Google Business Profile, you'll need to add those environment variables as well.
+If you're using other services like WordPress, OpenAI, Google Business Profile, or Google Cloud Vision, you'll need to add those environment variables as well.
 See `.env.example` for a complete list.

+### Google Cloud Vision Setup (Optional)

+For AI-powered image moderation using Google Cloud Vision SafeSearch:

+1. **Enable the API:** Go to Google Cloud Console → APIs & Services → Library → Search for "Cloud Vision API" → Enable
+2. **Create Service Account:** IAM & Admin → Service Accounts → Create → Grant "Cloud Vision API User" role
+3. **Download JSON Key:** Create and download a JSON key for the service account
+4. **Add Environment Variables:** Extract values from the JSON and add to Netlify:
+   - `GCP_PROJECT_ID`
+   - `GCP_PRIVATE_KEY_ID`
+   - `GCP_PRIVATE_KEY` (include the full key with headers)
+   - `GCP_CLIENT_EMAIL`
+   - `GCP_CLIENT_ID`
+5. **Enable in Admin:** Go to Admin Dashboard → Tools → Google Cloud Vision SafeSearch → Toggle ON

+When disabled, images are moderated using basic checks only (file size, format, source validation).